techidaily/site-facebook/source/_posts/personal-choice-in-content-consumption-muting-social-media.md

  By showing you these posts, each social media platform tries to get you to stay on the platform for longer.
 The longer you stay on the platform, the more ads it can show you, and the more money it can make.
 That's a fairly straightforward business model.

  It's important to make the distinction that social media companies aren't strictly controlling what content you see.
 Each platform's algorithm was designed to show you relevant content and make the platform money.
-You can also[take advantage of the algorithm, such as on Instagram](http://www.makeuseof.com/instagram-algorithm-2021/) .
+You can also [take advantage of the algorithm, such as on Instagram](http://www.makeuseof.com/instagram-algorithm-2021/) .

  The algorithm will evolve by itself, and choose what posts to show you without any human oversight—there's nobody at any social media company choosing who sees what.
 While the platform creates the algorithm and gives it a goal, it can't choose the content.